Monitoring Query Performance

 }

-First, create a foreign table for the logs
+To create a foreign table for storing your log details, use the following table DDL:

 row_id BIGINT,